Amid hype over constitution, Egypt's police brace for the worst

 Security forces and police were put on the defensive after the popular uprising that toppled autocrat Hosni Mubarak in 2011.
 Many simply took off their uniforms and vanished.

-Now they and Interior Ministry officials have manoeuvred their way back to power and are now lionised by the public.
+Now they and Interior Ministry officials have manoeuvered their way back to power and are now lionized by the public.
 Fallen policemen are treated like heroes.
 Their posters hang in towns and villages.

 The new charter strips out Islamist language and strengthens the state institutions that defied Mursi: the military, the police and the judiciary.

-A big turnout and overwhelming "yes" vote would bolster the status of the police by making clear Egyptians are in favour of the new political order they are part of.
+A big turnout and overwhelming "yes" vote would bolster the status of the police by making clear Egyptians are in favor of the new political order they are part of.

 CONSPIRACY NARRATIVE